luisreyesoliva/dockerlab/README.md

 ---
 # End of the lab
 ---
-# IBM Hybrid Cloud Workshop
+# Kuberneteando con IBM Cloud 2 - Docker Hands-On
 ---